andyyumiao/jSynLog/README.md

 # jSynLog
-A distributed log level control framework
+A distributed log level control framework, it can switch the log level on distributed servers

 # step1
 Init the maven pom file